Proven areas for successful customer segmentation

 Successful customer segmentation #1 – understanding your customer profile.

 So the first rule when collecting profile information from customers or your audience is only collect information from customers that you really need.
-It keeps things focused.
+It keeps things focused, and keeps you GDPR friendly (proof you’ve adopted data minimalisation).
 Making it easier for the customer to respond and it making it easier for you to handle the data that’s collected.

 Let’s look at three examples of successful customer segmentation in practice.